Medicine and health

 A reference database in alternative medicine, physiotherapy, occupational therapy and rehabilitation. - APA PsycArticles (LTU)

-A full-text database from the American Psychological Association - SPORTDiscus with Full Text (LTU)
+A full-text database from the American Psychological Association. - SPORTDiscus with Full Text (LTU)

 Journals in medicine and health